Anti-Secession Law: Hong Kong

+Taiwan

-In a rare moment of agreement, politicians in Taiwan from both the Pan-green coalition and Pan-blue coalition reacted negatively towards this development.
-Some politicians have proposed that the ROC enact an 'anti-annexation law' to counter the proposed PRC law.
-Various opinion polls have revealed that 80% of Taiwan residents oppose such an 'anti-secession law' and a majority agree that a defensive referendum should be held in the advance of such a law to protect the status quo.
+In a rare moment of agreement, politicians in Taiwan from both the Pan-green coalition and Pan-blue coalition reacted negatively towards the Anti-Secession Law.
+Some politicians have proposed that the Republic of China (ROC) enact an "anti-annexation law" to counter the proposed PRC law.
+Various opinion polls have revealed that 80% of Taiwan residents oppose such an "anti-secession law" and a majority agree that a defensive referendum should be held in the advance of such a law to protect the status quo.

-President Chen Shui-bian commented on the 'anti-secession law' during his 2005 new year speech: "Such actions will not only unilaterally change the status quo of peace in the Taiwan Strait, but will also pose the greatest threat to regional stability and world peace."
-Whereas the PRC Paramount leader Hu Jintao said "We will definitely not allow anyone to separate Taiwan from China by any means," in his New Year's Eve speech.
+President Chen Shui-bian commented on the "anti-secession law" during his 2005 new year speech: "Such actions will not only unilaterally change the status quo of peace in the Taiwan Strait, but will also pose the greatest threat to regional stability and world peace."
+Whereas the President Hu Jintao said "We will definitely not allow anyone to separate Taiwan from China by any means," in his New Year's Eve speech.

 Although the PRC's official English translation of the law is the Anti-Secession Law, the Mainland Affairs Council in Taiwan has consistently translated it as Anti-Separation Law as secession implies that Taiwan is a part of the PRC.
 The Mainland Affairs Council and the ROC government has argued that the relationship across the Taiwan Strait is not analogous to the situation during the American Civil War since Taiwan was never part of the PRC.

-Early reaction

-Beijing claims that this bill is the PRC's most sincere attempt at resolving the Taiwan issue peacefully (see Political status of Taiwan).
-However, Taipei points to Article 8 as cause for concern.
-Shortly after the bill was passed, President Chen Shui-bian called for a National Security meeting in Taipei to discuss the issue.

-One major topic of controversy between Beijing and Taipei is to what degree the law changes the status quo in the Taiwan Straits.
-Beijing has maintained that the law preserves the status quo and creates no new conditions for the use of force.
-In contrast, Taipei has argued that the law does change the status quo and gives the People's Liberation Army a "blank check" to attack Taiwan.

-Prior to the passage of the bill, a statement from Taipei's Mainland Affairs Council and a resolution overwhelmingly passed by the ROC legislature stated that the status quo is that the Republic of China is sovereign and independent.
-The statement and resolution were carefully worded to avoid disagreements between the pan-blue and pan-green coalition over whether the Republic of China has any residual sovereignty over Mainland China.

-After the law was passed, a Mainland Affairs Council official referred to Beijing's definition of "one China" in the PRC law as fiction.